Generic differential equations are strongly minimal: Strong minimality of generic equations

 \subsection{Generic higher order equations}

 The technique used in the previous example can be applied to more general classes of equations.
-In this section, we use analogous techniques to show that generic equations with high enough degree have differential tangent spaces cut out by linear equations with generic coefficients and that these tangent spaces have no infinite rank subvariety.
+In this section, we use analogous techniques to show that generic equations with high enough degree have differential tangent spaces cut out by linear equations with generic coefficients and that these tangent spaces have no proper infinite rank $\CC$-vector subspace definable over $\UU$.

 Let where $M_n$ indexes the set of all order $n$ monomials of degree at most $d$ and the entire collection of coefficients $\alpha, \alpha_{i,j}$ are independent differential transcendentals over $\m Q$.
-Let $V_\a$ be the zero set of $f(x)$ and let $m$ be the degree of nonmininality of $f$.
+Let $V_\a$ be the zero set of $f(x)$ and let $m$ be the degree of nonmininality of $f$ plus one.
 Following the notation of Section \ref{Lintrans}, we let $V^{[m]}$ be the following system of equations in $x_1, \ldots , x_m , y$:

 Let $\bar a = (a_1, \ldots , a_m)$ be an indiscernible sequence in $V_\a$ such that $a_m$ forks over $a_1, \ldots , a_{m-1}$ and $tp(a_m/ \m Q \langle \alpha, \alpha_{i,j} , a_1, \ldots , a_{m-1} \rangle _{i=0, \ldots, h, j\in M_i } $ has rank between $1$ and $h-1$.
 That is, $a_m $ satisfies a differential equation of order at least $1$ but no more than $h-1$ over $\m Q \langle \alpha, \alpha_{i,j} , a_1, \ldots , a_{m-1} \rangle _{i=0, \ldots, h, j\in M_i } $.
 Crucially for this proof, we note that $a_1, \ldots , a_m$ are \emph{algebraically} independent over $\m Q \langle \alpha, \alpha_{i,j} \rangle $.